 Schedules a new case plan conference and a written notice is provided to the parents; 2

 Shifts focus of the case plan to transitioning the child to adoption;

 Develops case planning tasks with the parents which include continuing to work with service providers to reduce high-risk behaviors in the event the parents' appeal is in their favor or TPR is granted;

 Assesses the level of service provision on a case by case basis based on safety considerations and circumstances of the family; 3

 May continue to send written notice to the parents to demonstrate the provision of reasonable efforts to locate a parent's address if previously unknown;

-Enters a new case plan with a goal of adoption in TWIST and begins work on the 161 packet so that the regional attorney may proceed with filing the termination of parental rights petition, once a waiver of reasonable effots is ordered.
+Enters a new case plan with a goal of adoption in TWIST and begins work on the DSS-161 packet so the regional attorney may proceed with filing the termination of parental rights petition, once a waiver of reasonable efforts is ordered.